cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/query.rst

    * - HTTP Response
      - ``{"handle":"57cf1b01-8dba-423a-a8b4-66cd29dd75e2"}``
    * - Description
-     - Submits a query in the namespace *default* to disable the dataset *logEventStream_converted* from being explored.
+     - Submits a request in the namespace *default* to disable the dataset *logEventStream_converted* from being explored.
 The handle can be used to check the status.